-- A designated employer must take reasonable steps to consult and attempt to reach agreement on the matters referred to in section 17- - (a) with a representative trade union representing members at the workplace and its employees or representatives nominated by them; or - (b) if no representative trade union represents members at the workplace, with its employees or representatives nominated by them. - (2) The employees or their nominated representatives with whom an employer consults in terms of subsection (1)(a) and (b), taken as a whole, must reflect the interests of- - (a) employees from across all occupational categories and levels of the employer's workforce; - (b) employees from designated groups; and - (c) employees who are not from designated groups. - (3) This section does not affect the obligation of any designated employer in terms of section 86 of the Labour Relations Act to consult and reach consensus with a workplace forum on any of the matters referred to in section 17 of this Act.
+- (1) A designated employer must take reasonable steps to consult and attempt to reach agreement on the matters referred to in section 17- - (a) with a representative trade union representing members at the workplace and its employees or representatives nominated by them; or - (b) if no representative trade union represents members at the workplace, with its employees or representatives nominated by them. - (2) The employees or their nominated representatives with whom an employer consults in terms of subsection (1)(a) and (b), taken as a whole, must reflect the interests of- - (a) employees from across all occupational levels of the employer's workforce; [paragraph (a) substituted by section 8 of Act 47 of 2013] - (b) employees from designated groups; and - (c) employees who are not from designated groups.

+(3) This section does not affect the obligation of any designated employer in terms of section 86 of the Labour Relations Act to consult and reach consensus with a workplace forum on any of the matters referred to in section 17 of this Act.